ardakdemir/pyJNERDEP/README.md

-## Hierarchical Multi-task Learning of Dependency Parsing and Named Entity Recognition using Subword Contextual Embeddings
+## Subword Contextual Embeddings for Languages with Rich Morphology

 This repository contains the source code for replicating the experiments in our paper, submitted for review for ACL 2020.
 For the double-blind review we refrain from sharing any private information.